 STAMBERG: Away from the lights and the mikes and the hoopla, just two people and exhaustion and Diana Walker's camera.
 That same July week in 2004, I interviewed Teresa Heinz Kerry for NPR about what it was like on the road.
 Great, she said, also enabling and seductive.
 Your ego gets too big.

-Ms. TERESA HEINZ KERRY (John Kerry's Wife): So you have to be very careful that, yes, it's wonderful, but you owe them one.
+TERESA HEINZ KERRY: So you have to be very careful that, yes, it's wonderful, but you owe them one.
 And what you owe them is your honesty and your vulnerability and your thoughts.
 Otherwise, you're nothing.

 STAMBERG: Do you, as a photographer, also have to keep in mind what you owe to the people whose pictures you're taking, to those who will see those pictures on the pages of the magazine?

-Mr. WALTER MONDALE (Presidential Candidate, 1984): If you help me get on the White House, I'm going…
+WALTER MONDALE: If you'll help me get into that White House, I'm going...

-In 1990, Diana Walker photographed the ultimate celebrity Patrician, Katherine Hepburn.
-Receiving a Kennedy Center Honor, the great actress sits with the other honorees in a box at the opera house, wiping away a tear.
+STAMBERG: In 1990, Diana Walker photographed the ultimate celebrity patrician, Katharine Hepburn.
+Receiving a Kennedy Center honor, the great actress sits with the other honorees in a box at the opera house, wiping away a tear.

 STAMBERG: It raises a number of issues that I'd love you to talk about and one is privacy.
 And did you do justice to her by shooting this picture from so far away without her knowing it, in such an unguarded and very personal, emotional moment?